Medfith History, Family Crest & Coats of Arms

 Another 48 words (3 lines of text) are included under the topic Early Medfith Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Medfith family to Ireland
+Migration of the Medfith family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Medfith or a variant listed above: William Mitford settled in Boston in 1767; Thomas Medford, who settled in Mississippi in 1820; as well as E. and T. Medford, who both settled in Baltimore in 1822..